-The Regulated MS4 is a body politic and a political subdivision of the State of Texas created under the authority of Article XVI, Section 59 of the Texas Constitution and operating under and governed by the provisions of Chapters 49 and 54 of the Texas Water Code, as amended.
+The Regulated MS4 is a conservation and reclamation District created pursuant to the provisions of Chapter 57, Texas Water Code and Article XVI, Section 59 of the Texas Constitution and operates and is governed by the provisions of Chapters 49 and 54 of the Texas Water Code, as amended.
 The MS4 Operator owns and operates a municipal separate storm sewer system and is considered a "Non-traditional Small MS4 Operator" as defined in the permit.
 TXR040000 defines the MS4 Operator as a Level 2 MS4 and the MS4 Operator obligated to comply with all requirements, to develop rules and regulations, and to exert enforcement actions to require compliance with this SWMP.
 Such required compliance may be implemented by the incorporation of rules and penalties into the MS4 Operator's Rate Order or the MS4 Operator's adoption of rules and regulations via resolution of the MS4 Operator's Board of Directors (which would serve the same function as an ordinance).
 Over the course of the permit term, the MS4 Operator will use its Stormwater Guidance Manual, which outlines procedures to inspect third party actions from contractors, builders, and other potential polluters within its jurisdiction and to ensure compliance with this SWMP.